 Ian Youngblood

-PERSONAL – Ian lives in Phoenix, Arizona with his girlfriend Ashlyn and two dogs – Kinje the blue great dane and Avie the Australian cattle dog.
+PERSONAL – Ian lives in Kingston, Washington with his dogs – Kinje the blue great dane and Avie the Australian cattle dog.
 He works as an emergency room RN in a level 1 trauma center.
 Ian started playing golf about two years ago but hasn’t played much at all.

 TIE TO THE MONTEMAR – Ian is the youngest brother of one of my best friends in the world – Ryan Bradley - and also the younger brother of one of the kids I used to coach – Nasty Nate Brown.
 I first met Ian when he was 9 years-old.
 He was a bit of a dorky little home-schooled kid who always wore camo, played with GI Joes, and asked strange questions.
 We played a hell of a lot of baseball games and were traveling often and Ian was always along for the ride with his older brothers.
 This went on for a few years and he got a little older and slightly bigger but still remained the sort of odd little homeschool kid who wore camo, played with GI Joes, and asked strange questions.